This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Heat oil in a 10-inch skillet over medium heat.
-Add the chopped onions, carrots, and salt to the pan and cook, stirring occasionally for 3 minutes, until tender.
+Add onions, carrots, and salt.
+Cook, stirring occasionally, for 3 minutes until tender.

 • Push the rice, shrimp, and vegetables to the sides of the pan.
-Add a little more oil, if necessary and pour the lightly beaten egg to the center of the pan.
-Cook, stirring constantly with a rubber spatula until the egg is almost completely cooked.
+Add more oil if needed, then pour the beaten egg into the center.
+Stir constantly until the egg is nearly set.

-• Add the peas and soy sauce and cook, stirring constantly for 30 seconds.
+• Add peas and soy sauce.
+Stir for 30 seconds.

-• Transfer to a bowl and enjoy hot.
+• Transfer to a bowl and serve hot.

 Notes

-• Add a Crunch Factor: Elevate the texture of your fried rice by garnishing with ingredients like toasted nuts, freshly chopped lettuce, or bean sprouts for that extra crunch.
+• Add Crunch: For extra texture, top your fried rice with toasted nuts, chopped lettuce, or bean sprouts.

 Nutrition